mountHouli/amida-test/README.md

 ## Notes

+- NOTE: Though Ellen sent the link to https://github.com/amida-tech/homework in her email to me on March 23rd, in order to fully respect the 2 hour time limit, I did not look at that repo until starting the coding test tday (March 26th) at 11:00 am.

 - This server uses `async/await` without babel.
 Therefore, you must use a Node version that supports `async/await`.
 For example, during development, Node v9.8.0 was used.

 ## How-to